K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 This is a guide on how to install the PHP RPMs from Zend.
 This is the community edition you can use as any normal open source software.
 The ODBC extension is not installed with the normal Zend Server version of PHP, so if you want to use ODBC with PHP you are going to need to install the RPMs.

-1. Setup Packamge Manager: Make sure the you have installed the Open Source Package Management (OSPM) from ACS [Getting started with Open Source Package Management in IBM i ACS](https://www.ibm.com/support/pages/getting-started-open-source-package-management-ibm-i-acs)
+1. Setup Packamge Manager: Make sure the you have installed the Open Source Package Management (OSPM) from ACS [Getting started with Open Source Package Management in IBM i ACS](https://www.ibm.com/support/pages/getting-started-open-source-package-management-ibm-i-acs){:target="_blank" rel="noopener"}

 2. Install yum utilities: From the OSPM install yum-utils from the Available Packages tab.
 This will allow you to add 3rd party packages.